 (b) becomes a regulation made in terms of sections 53 and 54 of this Act.

-(3) Delegations of powers or duties under the Forest Act, 1984, become delegations under this Act if they are consistent with this Act.
+(3) Assignments and delegations of powers or duties under the Forest Act, 1984, 15 become assignments or delegations under this Act if they are consistent with this Act.